JMagic-Learner/ProReadMe-Gen/Develop/README.md

 undefined

 Coding Process
-Coding process is to use step by step implentation and repeated usage of node index.js to show that prompts are following through
+Step by step implementation of code structure.
+We then take these 'drafts" to test via node index.js.

 ## Table of Contents
 If your README is long, add a table of contents to make it easy for users to find what they need.